stoguri/IGP-2020-Group1/install.md

 * Add and remove basic users.
 * Change the mode of operation.

-Go to the User Management tab and open Roles.
+1. Go to the User Management tab and open Roles.

-Create a role called "Writer" and go to the Permissions tab and add:
+2. Create a role called "Writer" and go to the Permissions tab and add:
 * create:vehicle

-Create a role called "Admin" and go to the Permissions tab and add:
+3. Create a role called "Admin" and go to the Permissions tab and add:
 * read:vehicle
 * create:user

-Create a role called "Basic" and go to the Permissions tab and add:
+4. Create a role called "Basic" and go to the Permissions tab and add:
 * read:vehicle

 ## Create users

-Go to the User Management tab and open Users.
+1. Go to the User Management tab and open Users.
+2. Create a user.

-If you create a user here you will have to supply an email and a password.
-If you come back to this menu after deploying the application then any users who have logged in with the Google login will also appear.
+* If you create a user here you will have to supply an email and a password.
+* If you come back to this menu after deploying the application then any users who have logged in with the Google login will also appear.

 ## Assign roles

-Go to the User Management tab and open Roles.
-Click a role and go to the Users tab, click ADD USERS, search for a user and then click assign.
+1. Go to the User Management tab and open Roles.
+2. Click a role.
+3. Go to the Users tab.
+4. Click ADD USERS.
+5. Search for a user and then click assign.

+## Create a machine to machine application for the inference network

+1. Go to the Applications tab and open Applications.
+2. Click CREATE APPLICATION and choose Machine to Machine Applcations.
+3. Name your application whatever you like and click CREATE.
+4. You will then be prompted to select an authorized API, select the API you create earlier, select the create vehicle permission and click AUTHORIZE to finish.

+Take note of the Domain, Client ID and Client Secret for setting up the inference network.

 # Deploying the application